MikeR94/CI-Project-Portfolio-4/README.md

 # Objective

-For my forth project, I intend to create an authentic, practical and useful restaurant website which could potentially be used in a real world environment.
+For my fourth project, I intend to create an authentic, practical and useful restaurant website which could potentially be used in a real world environment.
 The main objective is to demonstrate a strong level of competency in HTML, CSS, JavaScript, Python and the Django Framework alongside showcasing high attention to detail and the importance of robust testing throughout.

 [Back to top](<#contents>)